jimmylim0823/IMC-Prosperity-2/README.md

 **Starfruit**
 - Prices have trends (strong drift) and the trend may invert during the day.
 - We used rolling linear regression $P_t=\beta_0+\beta_1 t$ to predict the price of next timestamp $\hat{P_{t+1}}=\hat{\beta_0}+\hat{\beta_0}(t+1)$.
 - Utilizing [SOBI (Static Order Book Imbalance)](https://www.cis.upenn.edu/~mkearns/projects/sobi.html), we stored mid-vwap of order book rather than mid-price into a queue for data to regress.
-This will denoise mid-price when there is bias due to small best bid/ask far away from worst bid/ask.
+This will denoise mid-price when there is bias due to small best bid/ask.
 - We examined various rolling window size using heatmap to find optimal window for prediction.

 ### Round 1: Market Making (Continued)